selinaXyy/myFavoriteMovies/README.md

 PostgreSQL

-## Installation
-Run the following terminal command to set up the program:

-npm install

 ## Usage
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.

+### _Installation (Run the following terminal command to set up the program):_
+npm install

 3. Run the application using 'node index.js' command.
+4. Open your web browser and go to http://localhost:3000 to view the application.

 Now you're ready to start recording your favorite movies and sharing your movie-watching experiences!